 British Made Vacuum Cleaners (Hoovers) –

-Hoover and Dyson (Dyson hand dryers are also foreign made) make their products abroad these days; that leaves us with Numatic’s Henry vacuum cleaner range, which are made in England.
+Hoover vacuum cleaners and Dyson vacuum cleaners make their products abroad these days (Dyson hand dryers are also foreign made); that leaves us with Numatic’s Henry vacuum cleaner range, which are made in England.
 Henry’s are simply the best vacuum cleaners in the world.
 Great suction power and as tough as old boots.
 I’ve had mine for years.